Consecrating female bishops in the Church of England

 Church.
 They feel that discrimination against women is immoral and is an

-embarrassment within the larger culture that has generally eliminated privileged
+embarrassment within the larger culture that has greatly reduced privileged

 treatment of men.
 They typically base their viewpoint on: